 Winter Wonderland is a gigantic Christmas market, with a huge variety of stalls that range from the classic Christmas food and drinks to quirky gifts and souvenirs.
 They also have lots of fair-style games, such as basket hoops and shooting games, where you can win all sorts of prizes.
 At Winter Wonderland you will also find roller coaster rides and an ice skating rink.

 If you’re looking for a place where you can drink mulled wine, nibble on tasty cinnamon rolls and soak in the ultimate Christmas market vibes, Winter Wonderland in London is the perfect place to do so!
+You may also want to check out this Christmas themed tour of London.
+Book it here.

 - London In a Day: Tower of London tour, Westminster Abbey & Changing of the Guard – a 8-hours tour that will take you to all the most famous attractions.
 It’s pricey, but you get to see a lot and it ends up being great value for money.